Housing & Accommodation

 - Waltham Forest

-When you go looking for property in London, be aware that the boroughs above are not identical with postcode districts.
-Nor do they correspond to actual neighborhoods, like Notting Hill (Kensington & Chelsea), Shepherd’s Bush (Hammersmith & Fulham), or Docklands (stretching across Southwark, Tower Hamlets, Lewisham, Newham, and Greenwich).
+When you go looking for property in London, be aware that the boroughs above are not identical with postcode districts, nor do they correspond to actual neighborhoods.
+Notting Hill, for example, covers Kensington & Chelsea, Shepherd’s Bush represents Hammersmith & Fulham, and the Docklands stretch across Southwark, Tower Hamlets, Lewisham, Newham, and Greenwich.

 If you aren’t familiar with London’s residential areas yet, you can go about the property search as follows: